-Glossary C +++ Popular Articles: 'Crew Quarters', 'Communication', 'Critical'
+Glossary C +++ Popular Articles: 'Catapult', 'COTS', 'Component'

 Deutsch: Komplexe Koordination / Español: Coordinación compleja / Português: Coordenação complexa / Français: Coordination complexe / Italiano: Coordinazione complessa

 Complex coordination in the Space industry refers to the intricate and multi-faceted process of managing the collaboration, communication, and synchronization of various systems, teams, organizations, and technologies required for successful space missions.
-It involves coordinating diverse elements such as spacecraft systems, Ground operations, international space agencies, private companies, and regulatory bodies to ensure that all components of a mission are aligned and function together seamlessly.
+It involves coordinating diverse elements such as Spacecraft systems, Ground operations, international space agencies, private companies, and regulatory bodies to ensure that all components of a mission are aligned and function together seamlessly.

 Complexity characterises the behaviour of a system or model whose components interact in multiple ways and follow local rules, leading to nonlinearity, randomness, collective dynamics, hierarchy, and emergence.